kolodny/exercises/throttle/README.md

 throttled();
 throttled();

-// there should only be one 'hi' message on the console
+// there should only be two 'hi' messages on the console
 ```

 More info: http://underscorejs.org/#throttle